Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Results

 \begin{itemize} \item The schedule shapes deviate noticeably from any parametric form in the training data. \item The change of either the model architecture on the same training data (CNN vs ResNet18 on Fashion MNIST) or of the training data for the same architecture (ResNet18 on Fashion MNIST vs CIFAR-100) leads to significant changes for high-performing schedules. \item Individual schedules show consistent patterns within each test case despite random initializations and the adaptability of the LODE scheduler. \end{itemize}

 To further explore the consequences of these new schedules, we compute the sharpness of the loss surface at convergence for the ResNet18 model on the CIFAR-100 dataset.
-Achieving wider, flatter minima results has been found to indicate more generalizable and better performing models \citep{hochreiter1997flat, keskar2016large,jastrzkebski2017three, chaudhari2019entropy, petzka2021relative}.
-Algorithms, such as stochastic weight averaging and sharpness-aware minimization \citep{izmailov2018averaging, foret2020sharpness} leverage this finding, even though a flatness condition alone should not be used as success metric \citep{dinh2017sharp, kaur2023maximum}.
+Achieving wider, flatter minima has been found to indicate more generalizable and better performing models \citep{hochreiter1997flat, keskar2016large,jastrzkebski2017three, chaudhari2019entropy, petzka2021relative}.
+Algorithms, such as stochastic weight averaging and sharpness-aware minimization \citep{izmailov2018averaging, foret2020sharpness} leverage this finding, even though a flatness condition alone should not be used as a success metric \citep{dinh2017sharp, kaur2023maximum}.

 We compute the sharpness of the minima achieved by each model by calculating the largest eigenvalue ($\lambda_{\rm{max}}$) of the approximate Hessian of the loss function with respect to the model parameters after optimization, using constant batch sizes of 256.
-The results are listed in \autoref{tab:eigvals}.
-The LODE scheduler produces $\lambda_{\rm{max}}$ at least factor two smaller than other schedulers evaluated at their best performance.
+The results are listed in \autoref{tab:eigvals} with an evolution over training shown in panel three of \autoref{fig:eos}.
+The LODE scheduler produces $\lambda_{\rm{max}}$ at least a factor two smaller than other schedulers evaluated at their best performance.
 The LODE scheduler therefore not only achieves superior final validation performance but should also improve model generalization.